dinithaw/dinithaw/README.md

 ```

 ## 👨‍💻 About Me
 Hello!
-I'm a passionate Computer Science student at the University of Plymouth with a keen interest in Web Development, Mobile App Development, Desktop App Development, and Artificial Intelligence.
+I'm a passionate Computer Science student at the University of Plymouth with a keen interest in Cross-Platform Mobile App Development, FullStack Web Development, Machine Learning & Artificial Intelligence.
 I enjoy creating innovative solutions and learning new technologies to stay ahead in the tech world.
-Additionally, I love circuit designing and electronic prototyping, exploring the intersection of hardware and software.
+Additionally, I love Circuit Designing and Electronic Prototyping, exploring the intersection of hardware and software.